datacamp/authoring/docs/courses/design/personas.md

 **Career Goal**

-Having a not-so-common education background, Umberto is set on learning as much as possible working in consultancy for many different clients.
+Aware that his background hasn't given him the samel quantitative skills as many of his peers, Umberto is set on learning as much as possible as quickly as he can.
 He loves the on the job trainings and wants to build knowledge so he can grow into a project lead role.
-In the future, he sees himself as lead analyst for a food import/export company.

 > Building analytical reasonings and spreadsheet models from scratch
 > is what I like and spend most of my time at work doing.